Published on Monday 25 July 2016 15:12

 Cost of Ownership

 While we applaud Volvo's decision to equip its entry level models so well, we do wonder whether the company has shot itself in the foot a little.
 After all, most of its rivals are past masters at what's known as the price walk-up.
 This is the process of choosing what equipment you'd like, only to find you need to buy the top model in order to get, say, climate controlled air con, stability control and a stereo that will interface with your iPod.
 So you end up forking out a couple of grand extra buying a bunch of other features that you didn't really want.
 A flock-lined spare wheel well.
 Joy.

 You see for most car makers the cheapest car in the line up has a very important job.
 It's so they can splash its price across their ads.
 Nobody in their right mind would buy the thing unless they got a kick out of their four year olds wrestling with manual window winders in the back seats and felt that their superhuman driving talent would react quicker than a stability control system.
 With the Volvo V40 it's different.
 You'd quite happily drive the base 'SE'-spec T3 petrol model we tried, which is why Volvo might have a tough time shifting the plusher models which is traditionally where the bigger profit margins reside.

 The T3 will return a combined figure of 51.4mpg with a CO2 return of 129g/km, even in auto form.
 Those were the sort of figures you'd have expected from a good diesel not so very long ago.

 As with most things in life, the best products take what seems a complicated bunch of requirements and reduce them to something very simple and elegant.
-The Volvo V40 is just such a car.
+This improved Volvo V40 is just such a car.
 The Swedish company has built something that looks great, drives well, makes sense on the balance sheet and which has an amazing amount of safety equipment built into it.
 Even in entry-level T3 petrol form, it really is as good as it looks.